 Local dues vary according to local PTA bylaws.
-Council dues vary according to council bylaws.
 Utah PTA and national dues are established by vote of the delegates at Utah PTA Business and Resolutions Meeting at the Leadership Convention and National PTA Convention.
 Dues cover costs of printing, mailing, leadership training, developing programs, and maintaining Utah PTA and National PTA offices.
 Membership dues are not fundraisers.
 Dues sustain the function and Purposes of PTA.